travelgateX/documentation-site/content/hotel-x/howtos/quickstart/advancedconcepts/errorwarning.md

 +++
-title = "Hotel-X Errors and Warnings" pagetitle = "Errors and Warnings" description = "List of errors and warnings in HotelX" icon = "fa-exclamation-triangle"
+title = "Errors and Warnings"
+pagetitle = "Errors and Warnings" description = "List of errors and warnings in HotelX" icon = "fa-exclamation-triangle"